 - In the user interface, go to the View menu and select Devices

-- switch to the Devices tab
+- Switch to the Devices tab

-- click the "Type" header to show all the devices ordered by type
+- Click the "Type" header to show all the devices ordered by type

 A note on applications; most of the executables I run from RPM are part of an install package, so you will most likely need to track down an installer rather than a single executable.
-Install them in the same folder as on the previous server or update the RPM settings to point to the program in the new location.
+Then, install them in the same folder as on the previous server or update the RPM settings to point to the program in the new location.

-Note: we recently added a page that talks more about migrating filter actions to a new server.
+Note: We recently added a page that talks more about migrating filter actions to a new server.